codebyalisher/Database--All-Concepts/README.md

 **SQL Comparison operators:** (=.\<,\>,=\>)

-**ORDER BY clause:** to arrange the values in the specific order either in ascending or descending
+**ORDER BY clause:** to arrange/sort the values/result in the specific order either in ascending or descending of the spcified column i.e.alphabetically or in numbering of that clmn.

+** Group By clause:** to get the result on the behalf of repeated/same values for the specified columns .used for aggregate funcions

 **WHERE clause:** To perform the queries on the condition base.